vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Pārvati temple to the image of Pārvati; for a year; at end donate a cow; HV I. 483 (from Pad.); (2) when for a year a man (or woman) observes a fast on each paurnamāsi and amāvāsyā and at year's end donates an image of Pārvati with all fragrant things, he secures the world of Bhavāni; HV II.
 397 (from Lin.); (3) nakta in temple of Pārvati on 3rd; for a year; at end gift of cow; KKV 450 (from Mat.

 101. 77).
 Mat. reads' vitānakam'(canopy ).
-Bhāgyarksadvādasi-on 12th tithi with Pūrvāphalgunī-nakṣatra
+Bhāgyarksadvādaśi-on 12th tithi with Pūrvāphalgunī-nakṣatra

 a man should worship image of Harihara, half of the image represents Hara (Śiva) and the other half Hari; the result is same even if the tithi is dvādaśī or saptami and nakṣatra may be Pūrvāphalguni, Revati or Dhanisthā; he secures sons, kingdom &c.; KRV 352-354, HV I. 1175–76 (from Devīpurāṇa ); Pūrvāphalguni is called Bhāgya, as Bhaga is